-Nine years into the Syria crisis, Lebanon continues to host the largest number of refugees per capita in the world, with the Government estimating that 1.5 million Syrian refugees are present in the country.
-Lebanon also hosts more than 16,000 refugees of Iraqi, Sudanese and other origins, and more than 200,000 Palestinian refugees under UNRWA's mandate.
-The presence of such a large refugee population in a small country facing a deepening economic crisis, high unemployment rates and pressure on an already fragile infrastructure increasingly risks affecting inter-community relations and social stability.
+Nine years into the Syria crisis, Lebanon continues to host the largest number of refugees per capita in the world, with a Government estimate of 1.5 million Syrian refugees, of whom 879,598 are registered with UNHCR as of end-August, 16,584 refugees of Iraqi, Sudanese and other origins, as well as more than 200,000 Palestinian refugees under UNRWA's mandate.
+The presence of such a large refugee population in a small country facing a deep economic and financial crisis, high unemployment, rising poverty and pressures on fragile infrastructure and services is increasingly affecting inter-community relations and social stability.